gtancev/gtancev.github.io/_projects/2025-01-30-digital-manufacturing.md

 ## Summary

-In the final stage of the (sterile) manufacture of biologics (large molecules), the drug substance, excipients and water must be amalgamated and transferred into the designated containers (e.g. vials or syringes).
+In the final stage of the (sterile) manufacture of biologics (i.e., large molecules), the drug substance, excipients and water must be amalgamated and transferred into the designated containers (i.e., vials or syringes).
 Despite the automation of the actual production processes, numerous other processes such as planning and troubleshooting are manual and time-consuming.

 <center>
 <figure>